morgoe/yogaruka/home.md

 permalink: /
 announcement: 🎉 Our Alexandria studio opens on 2 Jan!
 h1: Exceptional strength and flexibility for everyday movers
-subtitle: The best of yoga, pilates, and functional movement fused into challenging yet accessible classes.
+subtitle: The best of yoga and functional movement fused into challenging yet accessible classes.
 Located in Alexandria, Russell Lea, and online.
 published: true
 ---